vixie/cron/Documentation/Mail.md

 cron (which wouldn't currently be using any special characters, so that old crontabs would be handled correctly).

+### Reply

-<<	This message made me aware of the actual boolean expression involved
+> This message made me aware of the actual <br>
+> boolean expression involved in a crontab entry.
+>
-	in a crontab entry.
-I'd assumed that it was
+> I'd assumed that it was
+>
-		(minute && hour && DoM && month && DoW)
+> (minute && hour && DoM && month && DoW)
+>
-	But it's really
+> But it's really
+>
-		(minute && hour && month && (DoM || DoW))
+> (minute && hour && month && (DoM || DoW))
+>

-	I can see some value in changing this, but with a fixed order of fields, operators get to be kindof unary, which && and || really aren't.
-If someone has an idea on a syntax that allows useful variations to the standard (&& && && (||)) default, please suggest. >>
+> I can see some value in changing this, but with a <br>
+> fixed order of fields, operators get to be kindof <br>
+> unary, which && and || really aren't.
+>
+> If someone has an idea on a syntax that allows <br>
+> useful variations to the standard (&& && && (||)) <br>
+> default, please suggest.

 From bobkat!pedz Tue Jan  6 20:02:10 1987
 From: pedz@bobkat.UUCP (Pedz Thing)
 Date: 2 Jan 87 17:34:44 GMT
 Status: RO

+### Message

-Log files!
+> Log files!
 It would be nice to be able to specify a log for cron itself and also a log for each program's stdout and stderr to go to.
+>
-The latter can of course be done with > and 2> but it would be nice if there could be a single line with some sort of pattern like `> /usr/spool/log/%' and the command would be substituted for the %.
+> The latter can of course be done with > and 2> but it would be nice if there could be a single line with some sort of pattern like `> /usr/spool/log/%' and the command would be substituted for the %.
+>
-Another thing which would be nice is to be able to specify which shell to call to give the command to.
+> Another thing which would be nice is to be able to specify which shell to call to give the command to.

+### Reply

-<<	Log files are done with mail.
-The '%' idea could be useful if
+> Log files are done with mail.
+>
-	a different character were used (% is special to cron, see man page); a different directory would have to be chosen, since each user has their own crontab file; and something intelligent would have to be done in the file naming, since the first word of the command might be ambiguous (with other commands).
-In short, it's too much work.
-Sorry.						  >>
+> The '%' idea could be useful if a different character were used (% is special to cron, see man page); a different directory would have to be chosen, since each user has their own crontab file; and something intelligent would have to be done in the file naming, since the first word of the command might be ambiguous (with other commands).
+>
+> In short, it's too much work. <br>
+> Sorry.

 From guy%gorodish@sun Tue Jan  6 20:03:13 1987
 From: guy%gorodish@sun (Guy Harris)